Dirk was

 microprocessors, computers and programming.
 The rapid

-evolution of electronics and digital systems in the 1980s
+evolution of electronics and digital systems also led to

-also led to his interest in all sorts of more advanced
+his interest in all sorts of more advanced equipment of

-operating such equipment is just as much fun as designing
+equipment is just as much fun as designing and building

-and building electronic circuits, but the average citizen
+electronic circuits, but the average citizen could hardly

-chose a profession where you got to work with the most
+where you got to work with the most modern communications

 worked with a wide range of communications equipment and

-had the privilege of serving with signal units and
+had the privilege of working with signal units and

 Machines and Cryptology website and the SIGINT Chatter